-Closer to our approach, [Fragkiadaki et al., 2016] and [Watters et al., 2017] attempted to learn an internal representation of the physical world from images.
-In addition to observing images, it is also possible to generate them as [Fragkiadaki et al., 2016] learn to perform long-term extrapolation more successfully.
-Image generation can be seen as a constraint that avoids the over time degeneration of the internal representation of dynamics.
-The work of [Watters et al., 2017] extends the Interaction Network by [Battaglia et al., 2016] to propagate an implicit representation of the dynamics of objects, obtaining a Visual Interaction Network (VIN).
+Closer to our approach, Fragkiadaki et al. (2016) and Watters et al. (2017) attempted to learn an internal representation of the physical world from images.
+In addition to observing images, it is also possible to generate them as Fragkiadaki et al. (2016) learn to perform long-term extrapolation more successfully.
+The work of Fragkiadaki et al. (2016) particularly differs from ours in this last point and the nature of its internal representation (vector representation in their work vs tensor in ours) which, as demonstrated in 5.2, is essential for our method.
+Similarly Wu et al. (2017) also used a physics engine and a renderer to make future predictions.
+In both cases, image generation can be seen as a constraint that avoids the over time degeneration of the internal representation of dynamics.
+However, these approaches need exhaustive and exact knowledge of every object and the environment, information generally not accessible in real life scenarios.
+The work of Watters et al. (2017) extends the Interaction Network by Battaglia et al. (2016) to propagate an implicit representation of the dynamics of objects, obtaining a Visual Interaction Network (VIN).
 While their approach is the closest to ours, it has various limitations including not modeling the interaction with complex environments and the relatively small size of the input images.
-The Predictron by [Silver et al., 2016] also propagates a tensor state, but suffers from the same drawbacks.
-[Ehrhardt et al., 2017b] showed, how long-term extrapolation models can be trained for one object moving on smooth analytic surfaces, such as ellipsoids.
+The Predictron by David et al. (2016) also propagates a tensor state, but suffers from the same drawbacks.
+Ehrhardt et al. (2017b) showed, how long-term extrapolation models can be trained for one object moving on smooth analytic surfaces, such as ellipsoids.

-Approximating physics for plausible simulation Several authors focused on learning to perform plausible physical predictions, for example to generate realistic future frames in a video [Tompson et al., 2016, Ladický et al., 2015], or to infer rigid body collision parameters from monocular videos [Monszpart et al., 2016].
+Approximating physics for plausible simulation.
+Several authors focused on learning to perform plausible physical predictions, for example to generate realistic future frames in a video Tompson et al. (2016); Ladický et al. (2015), or to infer rigid body collision parameters from monocular videos Monszpart et al. (2016).
 In these approaches, physics-based losses are used to learn plausible yet not necessarily accurate results, which may be appropriate for tasks such as rendering and animation.
-[Battaglia et al., 2016] also use a loss that captures the concept of energy conservation.
+Battaglia et al. (2016) also use a loss that captures the concept of energy conservation.
 The latter can be seen as a way to incorporate knowledge about physics a-priori into the network, which differs from our goal of learning any required physical knowledge from empirical observations.

-Learning dynamics Physical extrapolation can be performed without integrating physical equations explicitly.
-For example, [Hochreiter and Schmidhuber, 1997] used LSTMs to make accurate long-term predictions in human pose estimation [R. Villegas, 2017] and in simulated environments [Oh et al., 2015, Chiappa, 2017].
-Propagation can also be done using simpler convolutional operators; [Xue et al., 2016], in particular, used these to generate possible future frames given a single static image and [De Brabandere et al., 2016] applied it to the moving MNIST dataset for long-term predic-The work by [Ondruska and Posner, 2016] and tion.
-[Ehrhardt et al., 2017a] also showed that an internal representation of dynamics can be propagated through time using
+Learning dynamics.
+Physical extrapolation can be performed without integrating physical equations explicitly.
+For example, LSTMs Hochreiter and Schmidhuber (1997) were used to make accurate long-term predictions in human pose estimation Villegas et al. (2017) and in simulated environments Oh et al. (2015); Chiappa et al. (2017).
+Propagation can also be done using simpler convolutional operators; Xue et al. (2016), in particular, used these to generate possible future frames given a single static image and De Brabandere et al. (2016) applied it to the moving MNIST dataset for long-term prediction.
+The work by Ondruska and Posner (2016) and Ehrhardt et al. (2017a) also showed that an internal representation of dynamics can be propagated through time using a simple deep recurrent architecture.
+Greff et al. (2017) demonstrated that information about dynamics can be used to efficiently cluster different observed shapes.
+Our work builds on their success, and propagates a tensor-based state representation instead of a vector-based one.
+Using spatial convolutional operators allows for knowledge to be stored and propagated locally w. r. t. the object locations in the images.